What is The Museum of Science and The Cosmos officially?

 Nicky's Museum of Science and The Cosmos review

 I've got a really short attention span and when I saw The Museum of Science and The Cosmos was literally one room, I thought I'd be moaning to go home in 30 minutes.
 But they've managed to pack a surprising amount into a small space.
 The language barrier could pose a problem if you're not a strong Spanish speaker.
 But a lot of the time it's pretty obvious what you're meant to do without any instructions.

 There are a few museums over here that look like they haven't been updated since the 1970s.
 So I was expecting this one to be full of stuff I'd seen before or already knew.
 But I learned quite a bit!
 Like what happens if you hold a spinning bike tyre and stand on a platform which has the potential to revolve.
 I'm not quite sure how I'll apply that knowledge to my everyday life, but I'm sure it'll come in handy at a pub quiz one day.

 There's no cafe for when you need to take a break from the nerdy stuff.
 But there is a small seating area next to two vending machines.
 It looks a little weird, but it does the job and it's cheap!

-As far as things to do in Tenerife go, I definitely recommend the Museum of Science and The Cosmos as a family afternoon out if you’re fed up of the usual sun, sea and sand stuff.
-There’s plenty to keep the kids entertained and no gift shop for them to empty your pockets at the end.
+I definitely recommend The Museum of Science and The Cosmos as a family afternoon out if you're fed up of the usual sun, sea and sand stuff.
+There's plenty to keep the kids entertained and no gift shop for them to empty your pockets at the end.